 - Young Adult books by trans people about trans people: http://www.malindalo.com/2013/10/ya-friendly-books-by-and-about-transgender-people/

-- List of books from all sorts of genres that feature trans people or gender-bending characters: https://www.goodreads.com/list/show/1907.Best_Gender_Bending_Books
+- List of books from all sorts of genres that feature LGBTQIA people (including a section for trans people): https://theillustratedpage.wordpress.com/diversity-in-fantasy-and-science-fiction/lgbtq-protagonists-in-fantasy-and-science-fiction/

 - List of science fiction and other speculative fiction featuring trans characters: https://www.goodreads.com/list/show/33634.Trans_Characters_in_Science_Fiction